aio-libs/aiohttp/docs/client.rst

 --------------------------

 While methods ``read()``, ``json()`` and ``text()`` are very convenient you should use them carefully.
-All this methods loads the whole response in memory.
-For example if you want to download several gigabyte sized files, this methods will load all the data in memory.
+All these methods load the whole response in memory.
+For example if you want to download several gigabyte sized files, these methods will load all the data in memory.
 Instead you can use the ``ClientResponse.content`` attribute.
 It is an instance of the ``aiohttp.StreamReader`` class.
 The ``gzip`` and ``deflate`` transfer-encodings are